vikas9dev/spring-ai/docs/06-tool-calling-in-action---giving-llms-the-power-to-do-things_combined.md

 2.  ⚠️ **Warning:** Ensure Docker Desktop is running in the background.
 This is required due to RAG-related configurations from previous sections, which set up a new Quadrant container on application startup.
 If you don't need these configurations, you can remove them.
 3. Start the Spring Boot application.

-Test the API endpoint using Postman.
+Test the API endpoint using Postman:- `curl --location 'http://localhost:8080/api/tools/local-time?message=What%20is%20the%20current%20time%20in%20London%20%3F' \
+--header 'username: testUser19'`

 1. Invoke the `/api/tools/local-time` endpoint with a message like "What is the current time in Hyderabad, India?".
 2. Observe the response from the LLM.
 It should indicate that the LLM lacks real-time capabilities and cannot provide the current time.